Cybersecurity for HIPAA Compliance

 Cybersecurity insurance provider NOW Insurance reports that PHI has a higher value than other sensitive data because:

 - Healthcare organizations are willing to pay higher ransoms to recover data acquired in a breach to avoid damaging patient trust and brand value.

-- In addition to accessing bank accounts and credit card numbers, dark web buyers can use PHI to get and sell prescriptions illegally, acquire expensive treatment, and file fraudulent medical claims for insurance payouts.
+- In addition to accessing bank accounts and credit card numbers, dark web buyers can use PHI to illegally get and sell prescriptions, acquire expensive treatment, and file fraudulent medical claims for insurance payouts.
 They can also buy email addresses to spam with malware.

 According to Health IT Security, in 2021, HHS recorded 550 cyberattacks against healthcare organizations, with a total of 40 million people impacted.
 Keep in mind that HIPAA only requires covered entities to report healthcare data breaches that affect 500 or more people, so many more are likely not reported.